itsays-zqc/my-website/docs/faq/Installation.md

 After installing the relevant Max-Optics software product, the process for configuring the group service is as follows:

-First, you need to obtain the License Server IP address and port number from your company's administrator, typically in the format such as 192.168.91.67:8273.
+1、Firstly, you need to obtain the License Server IP address and port number from your company's administrator, typically in the format such as 192.168.91.67:8273.

 2、In the software installation package, locate the BitAnswer user client configuration software, typically found within the BitAnswer folder.